KangaRoo1372/webliero/converter/readme.md

 - download all the files and put them in the same directory
 - right-mouse click the "index.html" file and open it with Internet browser (e.g. Chrome or Firefox)
 - click the "browse file" and choose the file from your HDD
+- mark the "order weapons alphabetically" option if you want to have weapons sorted alphabetically in the game menu after conversion (recommended)
 - click the "Convert" button
-- if the conversion is successful, you will see the message "Conversion successful!" and a download link
+- if the conversion is successful, you will see the message "Conversion successful!" and a download link + the converted file will appear on the print-preview window on the right side
+- you can modify vaules of every property on the print-preview window manually, however such manual changes will not affect the converted file (so if you want to save your changes, you need to copy the whole content from the preview window and paste it into the empty .lwp file)
+- you can unmark the "order weapons alphabetically" and click the "Convert" button again to generate converted file again, but without weapons sorted by names
 - click the download link ("Download converted file"); the converted file will be saved on your HDD
 - if the conversion fails, you will see the message "Error converting file" (in some cases there will be no message printed; in that case, you can open the console by pressing F12 to check errors)

 To implement your .lwp file in Liero, you must activate it with [LieroM8](https://liero.nl/download/286/lm8v192.zip), that is:

+- make a back-up copy of your Liero.exe file (the converted file replaces all objects, even SObjects)
 - open LieroM8.exe file
 - set your Liero path (select Liero.exe which you want to hack)
+- put the converted file into the Liero path folder
 - double-click your converted LWP file from the list
 - select "yes" option on the pop-up window